FaidonKourounakis/maelstrom/README.md

-# The website

-****

-### Description
+# Website Description
 A small SPA for my father's band where people can discover them, listen to their music, download songs/albums, view pictures.

-****
+- ### Home Page:
+    Random song player, responsive cards with the site's description.
+- ### Music Page:
+    A full music player with all the band's songs loaded lazily, with a great UI!
+- ### About Page:
+    Parallaxed images and paragraphs about the band
+- ### Comeback Page:

-### Features / Technologies
+## Features / Technologies
 I built it from scratch:
 - In vanilla.js (pure javascript)

 - No UI framework.
-Just my own HTML and SASS
+Just my own HTML SASS and vanilla JS

-- Setup webpack from scratch ( compiling sass, collecting js html, hashing, copying assets, minifying)
+- Setup webpack from scratch ( compiling sass, collecting js html, hashing, copying assets, minifying, pollyfying ES6 JS )

 - Hosted on custom domain

-- Created my own router for a small but Single-Page-App ( read documention in ./src/scripts/router/ router.js)
+- Created my own router for a small Single-Page-App ( read documention in ./src/scripts/router/ router.js)

-- Wrote a very perfomant CSS-only parallax effect ( it took me too much time )
+- Wrote a very perfomant CSS-only parallax effect ( took me too much time )

-- Created a pure js audio library: Amuse.js (and used it)
+- Created a pure js audio-wrapper library: Amuse.js (and used it)

-- Lazy loaded images and songs
+- Lazy loaded images and songs of different pages ( thanks to the router )

 ****